Zach Vincej

-Zachary Laine Vincej (/vinsiː/ VINCE-ee; born May 1, 1991) is an American former professional baseball shortstop who is the manager of the High-A Everett AquaSox.
+Zachary Laine Vincej (/vinsiː/ VINCE-ee; born May 1, 1991) is an American former professional baseball shortstop and manager who is a minor league coach for the Seattle Mariners.
 He played in 9 Major League Baseball (MLB) games for the Cincinnati Reds in 2017 and one game for the 2018 Seattle Mariners.
 Before his professional career, Vincej played college baseball for the Pepperdine Waves, where he won the Brooks Wallace Award in 2012, given to the best collegiate shortstop.
 After retiring as a player, he became a coach and manager in the Mariners' minor league system, winning three consecutive league championships from 2023 to 2025.

 Amateur career

 Vincej participated in PONY Baseball in the 14-and-under group.
 He also competed internationally for the United States national youth baseball team in 2007, winning the 2007 World Youth Baseball Championship.
 Vincej had a .583 batting average, batting 5-for-12 with 3 doubles and 1 triple, during the tournament.

 Vincej attended Saugus High School in Santa Clarita, California and played for the school's baseball team as their starting shortstop.
 He was a second-team all-league selection as a freshman in 2006, and a first-team selection in his next three seasons.
 He was named to the all-state team after his sophomore season.
 He hit .369 with 4 home runs his senior season and was named to the All-Santa Clarita Valley team by The Signal.

 Vincej enrolled at Pepperdine University, where he played college baseball for the Waves, starting in 2009.
 Vincej struggled in 2011, his sophomore season, batting .194 and committing 11 errors in 53 games played.
 However, he rebounded to hit .339 in 2012, winning the Brooks Wallace Award as the top college baseball shortstop in the nation.
 With the highest fielding percentage of all shortstops in the West Coast Conference at .981, Vincej was also named the conference's defensive player of the year.

 Vincej played collegiate summer baseball for the Anchorage Bucs in the Alaska Baseball League in 2009 and 2010 and for the Hyannis Harbor Hawks of the Cape Cod Baseball League in 2011.